VincenzoMarcovecchio/portfolio-v2/content/Responsive-navbar-using-gatsby-and-styled-components.md

 ![alt text](../static/image/navbar.gif 'Logo Title Text 1')

-I promise we will make it work it out 😉
+I promise we will make it work 😉

 One thing we should understand first is the structure of the header component, how we are going to be nesting the navbar inside and the links to show, basically this is what we have